blnknlights/blnknlights.github.io/docs/source/htb/machines/medium/logging/logging.md

 .\Certify.exe request /ca:DC01.logging.htb\logging-DC01-CA /template:UpdateSrv /altname:wsus.logging.htb
 ```

-Apparenlty that's possible with Certify v2, which I can't find a pre-compiled binary for.
+Apparently that's possible with Certify v2, which I can't find a pre-compiled binary for.
-And I really don't have any windows machine to compile this stuff on.
+And I really don't have any Windows machine to compile this stuff on.
 So here comes a fun side-quest of spinning
-up a windows machine in Azure, installing visual studio code, and git and so on just to compile
+up a Windows machine in Azure, installing Visual Studio Code, and git and so on just to compile
 this thing.
 Yes Password 123 on the internet, I don't care, I'll destroy it in 30 min

 ```powershell